How AI is Transforming Go-to-Market - > Get the ebook

 4. AI-Friendly Formatting

 • Write in prompt-ready sentences.
-AI pulls clean, structured responses.
+AI crawlers pull clean, structured responses.
 Instead of:

 • “AI is useful for research, writing, and distribution.”